+Using acupuncture to treat migraines has been shown to provide an effective relief from many of the symptoms.
 Migraine is a chronic neurological disorder characterized by recurrent moderate and severe headache aggravated by stressors.
 The pain is usually pulsating and unilateral and is often accompanied by nausea, vomiting, phonophobia or photophobia.
 Migraine, occurring generally in younger people of working age, imposes significant economic, healthcare and social costs.
 Although many migraine patients benefit in some aspects the medication they also continue to experience discomfort, interference with activities of daily life, and other adverse effects from pharmacological treatments.
-Here are the summaries of some recent reports of effect of acupuncture on migraine.
+Here are the summaries of some recent reports on the effect of acupuncture on migraines.

 A large-size randomized acupuncture clinical study was conducted to investigate the long-term effects of true acupuncture compared with sham acupuncture in patients with migraine.